-A hostile environment is one that unreasonably interferes with, limits, or effectively denies an individual's educational or employment access, benefits, or opportunities.
-This discriminatory effect results from harassing verbal, written, graphic, and/or physical conduct that is severe or pervasive and objectively offensive.
+A hostile environment is one that unreasonably interferes with, limits, or effectively denies an individual's educational or employment access, benefits, or opportunities.3 This discriminatory effect results from harassing verbal, written, graphic, and/or physical conduct that is severe or pervasive and objectively offensive.

 When discriminatory harassment rises to the level of creating a hostile environment, Rider University may also impose sanctions on the Respondent through application of the appropriate grievance process below.

 Rider University reserves the right to address offensive conduct and/or discriminatory harassment that 1) does not rise to the level of creating a hostile environment, or 2) that is of a generic nature and not based on a protected status.
-Addressing such conduct may result in the imposition of discipline under Rider University policy such as the Student Code of Social Conduct or through respectful conversation, remedial actions, education, and/or other alternative resolution mechanisms.
+Addressing such conduct may result in the imposition of discipline under Rider University policy such as the Student Code of Social Conduct or through any relevant employment policy.
+Such behavior may also be addressed through respectful conversation, remedial actions, education, and/or other alternative resolution mechanisms.